-Although most children with delays progress well and do not go on to have disorders, we have included here information on some developmental disorders (apraxia, articulation, auditory processing disorder, autism and pervasive developmental disorder, dyslexia), language delays, and behavioral difficulties.
-If you have concern about your child’s development, it is important to have your child formally assessed by the appropriate professional.
+Although most children with delays progress well and do not go on to have disorders, we have included here information on some developmental disorders (apraxia, articulation, auditory processing disorder, autism, pervasive developmental disorder, dyslexia), language delays, and behavioral difficulties.
+If you have concerns about your child’s development, it is important to have your child formally assessed by the appropriate professional.